Course Code: wdm

 In this lesson, you'll look at the guts of the Envelope System and examine it in detail.
 This is the nitty-gritty, how-to lesson that pulls together everything you've done so far.

-This lesson will discuss some temptations to overspending, including your personal spending weaknesses, keeping up with the Joneses, housing and transportation issues, and teaching kids about money.
+This lesson will discuss common temptations to overspending, including your personal spending weaknesses, keeping up with the Joneses, housing and transportation issues, and teaching kids about money.
 If you're not careful, these things can pull you off track.

 In this last lesson, you'll look at why and how to save, and how to best use your savings account.
 You'll explore stocks, bonds, mutual funds, retirement accounts, and saving for college.
 You'll also review your Wish List now that you've learned how to better handle your money.
 At the end of this lesson and this course, you'll be able to confidently answer the question "Where Does All My Money Go?" and experience the freedom that comes from not worrying about money any more!